SammygoodTunes/Tile-Game/README.md

 source venv/bin/activate  # MacOS / Unix
 ```

-In order to install the necessary modules, Poetry is required.
+In order to install the necessary modules, Poetry is recommended but not required.
 You can install it using the following:

 ```bash
 pip install poetry